-To maintain an online presence, small businesses can combine the strengths of an in-house team with the expertise of a web design agency to ensure the website is optimized for usability.
+To maintain an online presence, small businesses can combine the strengths of an in-house team with the expertise of a web design and UX agency to ensure the website is optimized for usability.

 The most popular reason small businesses create websites is to promote products and services.
 Small businesses should also focus on creating a shopping experience that entices website visitors towards making a purchase.

 Almost half of small businesses plan to improve their website’s page speed and performance.
 This will be critical, as Google will soon prioritize site performance when evaluating rankings.

 Once a website is set up and finalized, small businesses should experiment with new types of content such as video and VR to entice customers.

 Top Design Firms surveyed 500 small business owners and managers at companies in the U.S. with fewer than 500 employees or fewer.
 We define small businesses as having limited revenue and between 1 and 500 employees, which corresponds to the Small Business Administration’s definition of small business.
 The survey ran in December 2020.

 Seven percent (7%) of respondents’ businesses have 1 employee; 36% have 2 to 10 employees; 25% have 11 to 50 employees; 18% have 51 to 250 employees; 15% have 251 to 500 employees.

 Fifty-three percent (53%) of respondents are female; 47% are male.